sgladchenko/raytracer/README.md

 ### JSON format for specifying shapes

 Currently this raytracing engine can load faces (triangular polygons) and configuration of lights from JSON files.
-An example file can be found at test/sample.json, and its rendered picture is test_sample.png (rendered by test/test_sample.cpp, also shown right about in this README). *TODO: Write more about it*
+An example file can be found at test/sample.json, and its rendered picture is test_sample.png (shown above in this README, rendered by test/test_sample.cpp). *TODO: Write more about it*

 ### Agenda: